 What they are: Shares in the company given as compensation.

-How they’re taxed: The market value of shares on the vest date is taxed as ordinary income.
-Thereafter, they’re similar to shares you could purchase in the open market (short-term capital gains if held less than one year and long-term capital gains if held for one year or more), with the cost-basis being the vest price.
+How they’re taxed: The market value of shares on the vest date (or the delivery date, if it’s later than vest) is taxed as ordinary income.
+Thereafter, the tax treatment is similar to that of any other shares – short-term capital gains if held less than one year and long-term capital gains if held for one year or more – with the cost-basis being the vest price (or price at delivery).
 Remember that the grant price is all but irrelevant.
 It has no impact on taxation or your ultimate compensation.

 Employee Stock Purchase Program aka ESPP